-There is a fee ($10 per vehicle) to enter Haleakalā National Park which is valid for 3 days.
+There is a fee ($30 per vehicle) to enter Haleakalā National Park which is valid for 3 days.
+Pay with a credit card.
+Annual passes accepted.
 There is no other cost or permit needed to hike the trail.
 U.S. Military members and dependents are free.

 Parking & Facilities